oliolioli/three.js.components/README.md

 - Now run the server through with a simple parcel command in your project directory:

 ```
-parcel
+npx parcel index.html
 ```

-Parcel will announce "Server running at http://localhost:1234"
+Parcel will announce "Server running at http://localhost:1234" and will hotload all your changes immediately.